On this page

 Obtaining copyright permissions for works not owned by you

-If your thesis incorporates images, photos, maps, diagrams, etc., not created by you, copyright permission must be obtained from the copyright-holder of those works to use their content within your thesis.
-A copy of each permission must be uploaded to the Thesis Registration System.
+If your thesis incorporates images, photos, maps, diagrams, etc., not created by you, you may need to use openly-licensed works, consider whether fair dealing may apply, or obtain permission from the copyright holder of those works to use their content within your thesis.
+More information on these options is available here.
+A copy of each permission or other copyright documentation must be uploaded to the Thesis Registration System.

 Postponement of publication requests